Snergster/virl_boxcutter/README.md

 15. Edit the file 'password.tf' to adjust the passwords to suit your needs (stick to numbers and letters for now please)

+16. Review the 'Disclaimer.txt' file for operating rules.

-16. Run the command
+17. Run the command

    `terraform plan .`

    This will validate the terraform .tf file.

-17. Run the command
+18. Run the command

    `terraform apply .`